laracoder/laratoshl/README.md

 # Laratoshl

-## ATTENTION
 Currently this classes are under heavy development - so I cant recommend to use them in production environments.

-## Intention
-These Classes are build to give the possibility of creating own reports with the Data stored in TOSHL.
-Later on I will convert this repo into a Laravel Package which you can load directly by "composer require" inside your laravel installation.

 ## Requirements
 - Laravel Framework